Fiber sculpture & botanical jewellery

 Belly loop

 Pendant, necklace, hair clip (wings up).
-A ring under the abdomen — the moth hangs inverted, wings pointing skyward.
+A ring under the abdomen.
+The moth hangs upside down, wings pointing up.

 Not sure which mount suits your moth?
-Message me — I'm happy to advise.
+Message me, I'm happy to help.

 Get in touch